5 ways the Israel-Lebanon maritime deal matters - NewsBreak

 Russia to help evacuate civilians from occupied Kherson as Ukraine makes gains

-CNN — Russia said Thursday its forces would help evacuate residents of occupied Kherson to other areas, as Kyiv continued to make gains in its offensive to retake the southern Ukrainian region.
-The announcement by Russian Deputy Prime Minister Marat Khusnullin came shortly after the head of the Moscow-backed...
+Russia said Thursday its forces would help evacuate residents of occupied Kherson to other areas, as Kyiv continued to make gains in its offensive to retake the southern Ukrainian region.
+The announcement by Russian Deputy Prime Minister Marat Khusnullin came shortly after the head of the Moscow-backed administration in Kherson,...

 Russia hits Kyiv power facility, Ukrainian officials say